 To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision SENDCo trained in the National Award for SEN. SENDCo network meetings attended by the SENDCo termly.
 Staff INSET days throughout the year.
 Weekly staff meetings.
 Support staff have their NVQ level 2 or 3 or equivalent/relevant qualification.
-TA meetings for those who work with specific children termly or half termly.
-Groups of staff are trained in a specific intervention e.g, Draw and Talk, Behaviour management Individualised training attended that will benefit specific children.
-E.g Effective questioning for children with ASD.
+TA meetings for those who work with specific children.
+Groups of staff are trained in a specific intervention e.g, Draw and Talk, Behaviour management, Trauma Informed Schools.
+Whole school TIS refresher training Individualised training attended that will benefit specific children.
 2 TIS Practitioners trained in 2019.